History of the United States (2016–present): Second Trump administration

 During President Trump's first 100 days in office during his second term he would sign a record 217 executive orders surpassing a record held by President Franklin Delano Roosevelt who signed 99 in his first 100 days in office.
 Executive orders have been met with controversy regarding their legality.

 In March 2025 Donald Trump placed a 25% tariff on most Mexican and Canadian imports along with increasing tariffs from 10% to 20% on Chinese exports during February.
 Trump attempted to negotiate a peace deal involving Russia and Ukraine.
 Protests broke out in Los Angeles over Immigration and Customs Enforcement (ICE) raids targeting illegal immigrants starting on June 6.
 President Trump responded by authorizing 2,000 California National Guard soldiers on June 7 be sent to Los Angeles; despite the objections of the mayor and California governor Gavin Newsom toward President Trump doing so.
 This was the first time a state National Guard was federalized since 1965 without the approval of a state governor beforehand.
 US Marines were also deployed to Los Angeles in response.
-2,000 more National Guard soldiers were announced to be sent into Los Angeles on June on June 17.
+2,000 more National Guard soldiers were announced to be sent into Los Angeles on June 17.
 Federal troops were largely withdrawn (all US Marines deployed were withdrawn) in July with the remaining going to protect federal buildings and do firefighting; with 2,000 National Guard soldiers being withdrawn on July 12 and another 1,350 on July 30.
 Also in June, President Trump held a military parade in Washington, D.C. to commemorate the 250th anniversary of the founding of the US Army and No Kings protests were held throughout the country protesting against Donald Trump with several million participating in the protests.
-During the Iran-Israel War in June 2025 President Trump responded by conducting an air strike alongside Israel on suspected nuclear sites and later helped with negotiating a ceasefire between Israel and Iran.
+During the Twelve-Day War in June 2025, President Trump responded by conducting an air strike alongside Israel on suspected nuclear sites and later helped with negotiating a ceasefire between Israel and Iran.